FranciscaVasconcelos/franciscavasconcelos.github.io/_pages/about.md

 <p>I am also the Founding Academic Director of the <a href="https://www.qubitbyqubit.org/" rel="external nofollow noopener" target="_blank">Qubit x Qubit (QxQ)</a> initiative of <a href="https://the-cs.org/" rel="external nofollow noopener" target="_blank">The Coding School (TCS)</a> non-profit.
 Since 2019, we have taught 20,000+ diverse K-12 students, undergraduates, and members of the workforce worldwide about the fundamentals of quantum computing and QISE.</p>

+<p>Beyond academics, I played for the <a href="https://www.ouafc.co.uk/"> Oxford University Associated Football Club (OUAFC)</a> Women's Blues team in 2020-22 and received the <a href="https://www.sport.ox.ac.uk/blues-awards">Blues sporting award</a> (2022).
+In 2024, I played for the <a href="https://portugallacrosse.com/about-us">Portuguese national team</a> in the <a href="https://www.diariodominho.pt/noticias/desporto/2024-07-08-portugal-no-grupo-de-noruega-chequia-austria-e-irlanda-no-europeu-de-lacrosse-668c047e0c604">Women's European  Lacrosse Championship (WELC)</a>.</p>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.